Photographer, printmaker, artist, freethinker

-Born in England to a Palestinian father and an English mother, I spent much of my life moving between different countries in Europe and the Middle East.
-This gave me an appreciation and an understanding of different peoples and cultures, which I feel is reflected in how I view and relate to this diverse world.
+Born in England to a Palestinian father and an English mother, I lived and worked in various countries in Europe and the Middle East.
+This gave me an appreciation of different peoples and cultures, which informed my relationship with the world.

-My art works have been widely exhibited and are included in several private art collections, including those of the Agha Khan, Bernard Arnault, the Hermes family, the Center for Creative Photography (CCP) USA, and members of Royal families in the Middle East and elsewhere.
+My work has been exhibited in various galleries and museums.
+It is included in private and public collections, including those of the Agha Khan, Bernard Arnault, the Hermes family, the Center for Creative Photography, Arizona, the National Museum of Jordan and members of Royal and ruling families in the Middle East and elsewhere.

 "There is a strange-making in much of Dajani’s work, a way of making perfectly ordinary things seem quite strange and extraordinary.
-Such work leaves the viewer feeling touched, moved, disturbed - leaves him or her with a whole complex of emotions and desperately wanting to know more.
-Most of my wondering is about Dajani’s falcons.
-I have never seen stranger or more beautiful photographs of birds than his."
+Such work leaves the viewer feeling touched, moved, disturbed, with a whole complex of emotions, desperately wanting to know more.”
+John Wood, poet, photographic historian & editor.

 III International Mini Print Cantabria, Santander, Spain